HICL acquires remaining stake in M17/M18 motorway section for €41m

 HICL acquired an initial 10 per cent stake in the 28-year concession at the end of 2014.
 It subsequently took an additional 40 per cent interest in the project last year in a €23 million deal.

-“We are delighted that HICL is taking full ownership of the M17/M18 road PPP, a project that has improved connectivity between airports in the west of Ireland.
+“We are delighted that HICL is taking full ownership of the M17/M18 road public-private partnership (PPP), a project that has improved connectivity between airports in the west of Ireland.
 The acquisition exemplifies HICL’s strategy of increasing its stakes in known, high quality core infrastructure assets that deliver essential services and long-term returns,” said Harry Seekings, co-head of infrastructure at InfraRed.

 “The investment is expected to be accretive to portfolio yield and will provide further geographical diversification to HICL’s exposure to availability-based transportation projects,” he added.